WildTom1/Steam-BigPicture-DE/README.md

 **Before Using**

-Before you install, you need openbox and Steam installed
+Before you install, you need openbox, pulseaudio, and Steam installed

 **KNOWN ISSUES**